 Steve was born in Papua New Guinea and initially worked on orchards in Central Otago before training for Baptist ministry and serving in church planting and pastoral ministry in Auckland and Christchurch.
 He has lectured for Laidlaw College, Uniting College for Leadership and Theology and Flinders University and as an Adjunct Lecturer at Carey Baptist College, Fuller Theological Seminary, Tabor College, University of Otago and Charles Sturt University.
 His interests are in missiology, practical theology, indigenous Christologies and popular culture.
 He has been a film reviewer for Touchstone magazine since 2005, is the author of The Out of Bounds Church? and Built for Change and gained a Flinders University Vice-Chancellors Excellence in Teaching Award in 2015.
 He speaks across a range of denominations and countries in areas of innovation, missiology and being church today.
 He joined the Knox team in 2015 as Principal, after serving as Director of Missiology, Post-graduate Coordinator and Principal of Uniting College for Leadership and Theology in Adelaide, Australia.
 He is married to Lynne Taylor and they enjoy two teenagers and the beauty of Otago Peninsula.

 Kevin joined the team here at Knox in 2003, when it was the School of Ministry.
 His previous experience has been as a secondary school teacher, Baptist minister and then for thirteen years as a lecturer and Associate Dean at the Christchurch Centre of the Bible College of New Zealand (now Laidlaw College).
 As well as his roles at KCKL he is also and Adjunct Lecturer in Theology and Religion at the University of Otago.
 His academic field is practical theology and his particular interests are in church life and leadership.
 His research interests are in religion and church in contemporary society and in congregational studies.
 He has published widely in these areas in New Zealand (and some overseas), for both academic and more general readers.
-He is currently working on manuscripts for two books in this area.
-He keeps himself balanced by walking, swimming, tramping, golf, music (a self confessed Beatles nut) movies (has taught on Spirituality in Film at the University of Otago) and enjoys red wine and good coffee.
+His current focus is on migration and church in New Zealand.
+He keeps himself balanced by walking, cycling, tramping, golf, music (a self confessed Beatles nut) movies (has taught on Spirituality in Film at the University of Otago) and enjoys red wine and good coffee.

 Rev Dr Mark Johnston